 In general terms, it is assumed that the diaphysis of long bones tends to be exposed to mostly bending and torsion, and to a lesser extent axial compression (Carter & Beaupré 2001).
 On the other hand, the architecture of epiphyseal trabeculae is usually related to compressive and tensile strains (Biewener et al. 1996; Pontzer et al. 2006; Barak et al. 2011).
 Trabecular and cortical compartments are hence expected to have distinct mechanical properties, which do not necessarily co-vary.
 To combine them in a single analysis, it can therefore be argued that the structural parameters deriving from these two types of structures should be considered as distinct (univariate) variables.
-Because trabecular and cortical structure have yielded a functional signal, such a combined analysis could potentially help in our endeavours to associate a bone overall structure to a loading regime, and, eventually, a function.
+Because trabecular and cortical structures have independently yielded a functional signal, such a combined analysis could potentially help in our endeavours to associate a bone overall structure to a loading regime, and, eventually, a function.
 This combined analysis has previously been achieved, on extant taxa, via different approaches.
 Based on epiphyseal regions of interest (ROIs) and mid-diaphyseal sections, Shaw & Ryan (2012) examined both compartments in the humerus and femur of anthropoids (see also Lazenby et al. (2008) for handedness within humans).
 They measured individual trabecular and mid-diaphyseal parameters, but did not combine the latter in a single test.
 Another approach, termed ‘holistic analysis’ (Gross et al. 2014), was used in Pan and Homo whole bones or epiphyses, but parameters were not used conjointly to discriminate functional groups in the statistical assessment either.
-It is noteworthy, however, that Tsegai et al. (2017), also used this holistic analysis and performed a Principal Component Analysis (even though in that case the focus was on cortical bone thickness at the articular surface).
+It is noteworthy, however, that Tsegai et al. (2017), also used this holistic analysis and performed a Principal Component Analysis (even though in that case the focus was on trabecular bone architecture and cortical bone thickness at the articular surface).
 Skinner et al. (2015) and Stephens et al. (2016) also used Gross et al. (2014)’s method, but focused on trabecular architecture only.
 This approach is particularly relevant for medium- to large-sized mammals such as Pan or Homo, for which the epiphyses include a complex trabecular architecture with distinct zones of different arrangement (such as the so-called vertical and horizontal trabecular columns in the femoral neck; Hammer 2010).
 One can note that an entirely different approach, not relying on the measurement of these parameters, but on micro-finite element analysis, was also applied to a primate (Huynh Nguyen et al. 2014).
 To our knowledge, epiphyseal trabecular and mid-diaphyseal parameters have never been combined in a functional analysis about non-primate taxa, and no analysis used both trabecular and cross-sectional parameters in the same discriminant test.

 References to bone structure in “ground sloths”, Megatherium in particular, date back to the 19th century (Owen 1861) .
-But it is only fairly recently that quantification of such a structure was performed (Straehl et al. 2013; see review of Amson & Nyakatura 2017).
-Straehl et al. (2013) examined compactness profile of a mid-diaphyseal section in various extant and extinct xenarthrans.
+But it is only fairly recently that quantification of bone structure was performed (Straehl et al. 2013; see review of Amson & Nyakatura 2017).
+Straehl et al. (2013) examined compactness profile of a mid-diaphyseal section in the limb long bones of various extant and extinct xenarthrans.
 They found that most armadillos were characterized by a humeral mid-diaphysis that is relatively more compact than that of the femur.
 Subsequently, Amson et al. (2017a) studied the epiphyseal trabecular architecture in extant xenarthrans, and found that some parameters, the degree of anisotropy (DA) in particular, differed among functional categories.